CodeHowlerMonkey/hitfactor.info/README.md

 2. Implement Closer-To-Major-Match-Performance Classification Algorithm
 3. Provide Better Classification System or at least Partial Improvements to All Interested Action Shooting Sport Organizations

+#### License

+This repository is licensed under the MIT License, except for the contents of the following directories:

+- `data/`

+See the README files in those directories for more details.

 #### Running

 > [!CAUTION]